-Updated on 2/24/2025, 9:00 AM MST.
+Updated on 3/7/2026, 11:00 AM MST.
 Any route updates or start time changes will be made here.

 Use #skinnytirefestival on Instagram or Facebook

-2025 Moab Skinny Tire Festival
+2026 Moab Skinny Tire Spring Festival

 Thank you for being here; You Make A Difference!
 This is the digital welcome letter with all the details you need to know about this year’s event!
 This is for participants of the event only.